biocore/empress/README.md

 ### Example 2: Using Empress to visualize a tree in tandem with an ordination

+**Note**: In tandem plots we recommend that users carefully consider which feature table they would like to visualize.
+These can either be a *filtered table* (rarefied or without low abundance features), or a *raw table*.
+If you select a *filtered table* the tree will include less data than in the *raw dataset*.
+If you select the *raw table*, you might find that some nodes in the tree won't be represented by any of the samples in the ordination (if the ordination was made using a *filtered table*).

 ```bash
 qiime empress plot \
     --i-tree docs/moving-pictures/rooted-tree.qza \